Standard Deviation Calculator

 There was an error with your calculation.

-To use this calculator, enter the numbers into the calculator separated by commas.
-Select whether the numbers represent a population or a sample, and click "Calculate".
+To get started, simply enter your data points separated by commas.
+Next, select whether your numbers represent a full population or a sample, and click "Calculate" to view your comprehensive results.

-The standard deviation is a statistical measure that defines the degree of spread or variability of a given data set.
-It provides the aggregated average distance of the data points from the mean of the dataset.
-The smaller the standard deviation, the closer the data points are to the mean.
-Conversely, the higher the standard deviation, the farther the data points are from the mean.
-The standard deviation is the square root of another measure of spread called the variance.
+Standard deviation is a fundamental statistical measure that indicates the degree of spread, or variability, within a given dataset.
+It represents the average distance of your data points from the dataset's mean.
+A lower standard deviation means the data points cluster closely around the mean, while a higher standard deviation indicates the data is widely spread out.
+Mathematically, the standard deviation is the square root of the variance—another critical measure of data dispersion.

 $$\sigma=\sqrt{\frac{\sum_{i=1}^{N}{(x_i-\mu)^2}}{N}}$$